PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 .. exercise::

-  If you are not yet screaming and or started composing an email to the PyMVPA mailing list pointing to a major problem in the tutorial, you need to reconsider what we have just done.
+  If you are not yet screaming or started composing an email to the PyMVPA mailing list pointing to a major problem in the tutorial, you need to reconsider what we have just done.
 Why is this wrong?